denko-rb/mruby-denko-milkv-duo/README.md

 # mruby-denko-board-milkv-duo

 This mrbgem implements `Denko::Board` for the Milk-V Duo series of single board computers.
-The interface is compatible with the [denko CRuby gem](https://github.com/denko-rb/denko).
-All interface and peripheral classes included in the mruby build are using source files directly from the CRuby gem.
+The interface is compatible with the [Denko gem](https://github.com/denko-rb/denko) for CRuby.
+Most interface and peripheral classes are included in this mruby build, using source files directly from the CRuby gem.

 ## Supported Milk-V Boards
 - Milk-V Duo 64M